egonw/blog/_posts/2008-01-20-java-server-pages-with-cdk.markdown

 Now, a lot of improvement can be achieved.
 For example, the `<head>` stuff can be split out in a `header.include`.
 And, after proper integration with the
 Apache server, [rewrites](http://httpd.apache.org/docs/2.0/misc/rewriteguide.html) could be used to create a REST service.
 But, the above is just to give you an idea.

-In case you wonder, this work is related to the opensource [MetWare](http://chem-bla-ics.blogspot.com/2007/11/metware-metabolomics-database-project.html) database software development our group is involved in.
+In case you wonder, this work is related to the opensource [MetWare <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/11/22/metware-metabolomics-database-project.html) database software development our group is involved in.